orioncleaver/Ingrids-Website/menu.md

 ---

 ## LEFSE WRAPS
 #### NORWEGIAN MEATBALL WRAP . . . .
-8
+9
-Norwegian meatballs and Surkål topped with Gjetost cheese sauce
+Our Norwegian Meatballs on a bed of Surkål (a slow braised sweet and sour cabbage), covered in Gjetost cheese sauce and wrapped in our house-made Lefse
 #### SALMON WRAP . . . . .
-9
+10
-Smoked salmon, slices of hard-boiled egg and cucumber on a bed of arugula topped with chèvre and our house made dill sauce
+Smoked Salmon, slices of fresh cucumber and hard-boiled egg, and Chèvre cheese, on a bed of seasonal mixed greens, topped with our dill sauce
 #### PØLSE WRAP . . . . .
 7
-Smoked sausage with Norwegian coleslaw, dill mustard, and pickled onions and cucumbers
+Zenner’s German Beer Brat, slaw, pickled cucumber and onion topped with dill mustard
 #### VEGGIE PEAR WRAP . . . . .
 7
-Fresh pear, seasonal mixed greens, slices of hard-boiled egg and cucumber, feta, walnuts, and creamy cranberry sauce
+Slices of apple, cucumber, and hardboiled egg on a bed of mixed greens topped with creamy-cranberry sauce, walnuts, and feta cheese
-#### KREMET POTET WRAP . . . . .
+#### FIG WRAP . . . . .
 7
-Lightly pan-fried sweet potatoes slices on a bed of creamy chèvre and fresh spinach with walnuts
+Cardamom braised pork, arugula, pickled onions, walnuts, Chèvre, and fig-mustard sauce

 <div class="card">
   <div class="card__content">